The Betz Mystery Sphere

 The Betz story even has an elegant thread that ties it full circle, which is not something we always find on Skeptoid: how the ball came to be on Ft.
 George Island in the first place.
 After the story broke, a Coca-Cola delivery man saw some similar looking spheres in a sculpture outside the hotel managed by artist James Durling-Jones in Taos, New Mexico.
 He called Durling-Jones' attention to the newspaper stories about the Betz sphere.
 Soon, reporters were calling him to ask about his 8-inch stainless steel globes.
 It turns out he had several sculptures that used them, including a kinetic sculpture using one as a pendulum.

 He'd made a run a few years back in his Volkswagen bus, collecting scrap metal for his sculptures.
-A friend had supplied him with a number of balls from large industrial ball valves at his company, in two sizes: some 8-inch balls weighing about 22 pounds, and some 10-inch balls weighing about 70 pounds.
+A friend had supplied him with a number of balls from large industrial ball check valves at his company, in two sizes: some 8-inch balls weighing about 22 pounds, and some 10-inch balls weighing about 70 pounds.
 Having no room left inside the VW, Durling-Jones put the balls on a luggage rack up on top.
 He drove through the Jacksonville area around Easter of 1971, at which time a few of the balls rolled off the luggage rack and were lost.
 And there it sat for three years until the Betzes happened along.

 Durling-Jones even explained the rattle noted by Hynek: